princjef/mageutil/shellcmd/README.md

 import "github.com/princjef/mageutil/shellcmd"
 ```

-Package shellcmd provides utilites to define and execute shell commands\.
+Package shellcmd provides utilites to define and execute shell commands.

-The core construct for executing commands is the shellcmd\.Command type\, which represents a command string as it would be typed into a terminal\.
-Command strings follow the same quoting and escaping rules as a typical POSIX shell\, but do not perform shell expansions\.
+The core construct for executing commands is the shellcmd.Command type, which represents a command string as it would be typed into a terminal.
+Command strings follow the same quoting and escaping rules as a typical POSIX shell, but do not perform shell expansions.

-Once a command has been created\, it can be run using the Run\(\) method\.
-This will print the command that is being run and will pipe its output to the terminal\.
+Once a command has been created, it can be run using the Run\(\) method.
+This will print the command that is being run and will pipe its output to the terminal.

 ```
 err := shellcmd.Command(`go test ./...`).Run()
 ```

-If you need to run multiple commands in sequence\, you can do so with the shellcmd\.RunAll\(\) function\.
-This will handle capturing errors in previous commands and skipping execution of later commands if they fail\.
+If you need to run multiple commands in sequence, you can do so with the shellcmd.RunAll\(\) function.
+This will handle capturing errors in previous commands and skipping execution of later commands if they fail.

 ```
 err := shellcmd.RunAll(